sphinx-doc/sphinx/doc/development/tutorials/recipe.rst

 .. literalinclude:: examples/recipe.py
    :language: python
    :linenos:
-   :lines: 44-172
+   :lines: 40-108

 Both ``IngredientIndex`` and ``RecipeIndex`` are derived from :class:`Index`.
 They implement custom logic to generate a tuple of values that define the index.
-Note that ``RecipeIndex`` is a degenerate index that has only one entry.
+Note that ``RecipeIndex`` is a simple index that has only one entry.
 Extending it to cover more object types is not yet part of the code.

 Both indices use the method :meth:`Index.generate` to do their work.
 This